Society of the United States: Drugs, alcohol, and smoking

+Attitudes towards Cannabis have significantly relaxed since the 1980s era "Just Say No" campaign fears over the gateway drug effect.
+Washington and Colorado became the first states to legalize recreational cannabis consumption in December 2012.
+As of 2024, recreational use is legal in 24 states and medical use is legal in 38 states.

 Clothing

 Apart from professional business attire, clothing in the United States is eclectic and predominantly informal.
 While Americans' diverse cultural roots are reflected in their clothing, particularly those of recent immigrants, baseball caps, cowboy hats and boots and leather motorcycle jackets are emblematic of specifically American styles.

 Blue jeans were popularized as work clothes in the 1850s by merchant Levi Strauss and they are now widely worn on every continent by people of all ages and social classes.
 Along with mass-marketed informal wear in general, blue jeans are arguably U.S. culture's primary contribution to global fashion.
 The country is also home to the headquarters of many leading designer labels such as Ralph Lauren and Calvin Klein.
 Labels such as Abercrombie & Fitch and Eckō Unltd. cater to various niche markets.

 Measurement

-The United States is the only industrialized nation state that hasn't officially converted to and predominently uses, the metric system.
+The United States is the only industrialized nation state that has not officially converted to and predominantly uses, the metric system.
 Instead, an older version of the imperial system called the US customary system is the official system used.
 A few attempts at metrication have been implemented, though they all lost momentum.
 The most recent was the Metric Conversion Act of 1975.
 That said, certain products, organizations and fields, particularly in the sciences measure in the metric system.